Subject Leaders

 Key Stage 5 Curriculum

-Students opting to study Art and Design at Oriel Sixth Form can pick either 3D Design, Fine Art, Textiles Design or Photography as a single option of ten periods a fortnight.
-Our A2 levels are awarded by the AQA exam board and are weighted 60% coursework and 40% practical examination.
+Students opting to study Art and Design at Oriel Sixth Form can pick Art, Craft and Design and/or Photography as a single option of ten periods a fortnight.
+Our A2 levels are awarded by the OCR exam board and are weighted 60% coursework and 40% practical examination.

 In Year 12 and 13 students build on their learning from Key Stage 4 and further their knowledge and understanding on their chosen subject.
 The table below is an example of the projects that students will study at Key Stage 5.